All Episodes

 Because it isn't about health care.

-The last thing they can do, that's why they're desperate to win these elections.
+That's why they're desperate to win these elections.

-You know, Obama's out there, this press conference all along, and he's talking about, okay, you work at Google or you work at IBM, but you want to leave.
+This press conference at Olon, and he's talking about, okay, you work at Google, or you work at IBM, but you want to leave.

-You want to start your own company, but you don't because uh you might not be able to have health care.
+You want to start your own company, but you don't because you might not be able to have health care.

 Take it with your portability or whatever.